 The greatest player to ever skate in the National Hockey League is celebrated on this date as he takes another trip around the Sun.
 He is far from the only member of the Hockey Hall of Fame to make memories on Jan.
-26. We have the THW time machine fired up so let’s take a trip back throughout the decades.
+26. We have the THW time machine fired up, so let’s take a journey back throughout the decades.

 The Great One’s Great Day

-We could easily change the name of this column to “Things Wayne Gretzky Did Today” and not miss a bit.
-This is literally the most important date of his life.
+We could easily change the name of this column to “Things Wayne Gretzky Did Today” and not miss a beat.
+This is the most important date of his life.
 On Jan.
 26, 1961, Gretzky was born in Brantford, Ontario.

 He showed his advanced skills early by playing with 10-year-olds at the age of six.
 He eventually played junior hockey at age 16 before taking the NHL by storm at 18.
-Goals, assists and points are just three of the numerous NHL records he holds.
-He currently holds or shares 61 NHL records; 40 for the regular season, 15 for the Stanley Cup playoffs and six for the All-Star Game.
+The most all-time goals, assists, and points are just three of the numerous NHL records he holds.
+He currently holds or shares 61 NHL records; 40 for the regular season, 15 for the Stanley Cup playoffs, and six for the All-Star Game.

 Gretzky’s 24th birthday, on Jan.
 26, 1985, was one to remember.
 He scored his 33rd NHL hat trick in the Oilers’ 6-3 win over the visiting Pittsburgh Penguins.
 His three goals gave him 50 on the season in just 49 games.
 This marked the third time in his career he had scored 50 goals in fewer than 50 games, something that had never been done before he joined the league.

 The Great One turned 30 in style on Jan.
 26, 1991, now as a member of the Los Angeles Kings.
 He scored his 48th career hat trick to lead the way in a 5-4 victory versus the Vancouver Canucks, at the Forum.
 This performance gave him 30 goals in 1991-92, the 12th straight season in which he scored at least 30 times.